 Jefferson County Vision previously provided a notice of the first application before the Public Service Commission to site a solar energy facility in Jefferson County.
 Our mission is to fight for a clean environment and transparent government.
 We see the proposed installation of a Solar Exempt Wholesale Generator (EWG) here as a conflict between these two goals.
 This information is provided to explain what an EWG is, our position on the installation of facilities in Jefferson County, and recommendations of what citizens can do.

 DEFINITION: A Solar EWG facility – as determined by the Federal Energy Regulatory Commission – generates electricity solely through solar photovoltaic or other solar methods, includes only interconnecting transmission lines and is not owned by a utility.
 The term “exempt” in the designation refers to exemptions from the Public Utility Holding Company Act of 2005.
 The statutory definition of an EWG requires that an EWG be exclusively in the business of owning or operating, or both owning and operating, all or part of one or more eligible facilities and selling electric energy at wholesale.

-One such EWG application is currently before the Public Service Commission for approval, Wild Hill (CASE Number 20-0845-E-SCS-PW.)
-A virtual public comment hearing is scheduled at 9:30 AM on January 28, 2021. (www.psc.state.wv.us (hot topic section)) This one installation involves 795 acres and is located between Kabletown Road and Route 340, adjacent to the Cloverdale Heights subdivision.
+The first EWG application, recently approved by the Public Service Commission, is Wild Hill (CASE Number 20-0845-E-SCS-PW, www.psc.state.wv.us.)
+A virtual public comment hearing was held on January 28, 2021.
+This one installation involves 795 acres and is located between Kabletown Road and Route 340, adjacent to the Cloverdale Heights subdivision.
 There are several more EWGs in the pipeline for Jefferson County.
-With the recent passage of Zoning Amendment ZTA19-03, EWGs would be allowed “by right” on up to 80 percent of the land in Jefferson County.
+With the recent recommendation of Zoning Amendment ZTA19-03, EWGs would be allowed “by right” on up to 80 percent of the land in Jefferson County.